jrkoenig/folseparators/README.md

 ## License

-This code is copyrighted Stanford University and is not for public distribution.
+This code in separators/ is copyright 2020 Stanford University, and is available under the Apache 2.0 License (LICENSE.txt).
+Some other data and file(s) in this distribution are under copyright by other author(s).